-1.0 CON TRACT IIS CONTRACT, made and entered into this 20th_day of_April, 2022, by d between Tharsos, Inc. hereinafter referred to as "CONTRACTOR," and The Inland Empire Utilities a Municipal Water District, located in San Bernardino County, California, Preferred to as "IEUA".
-WITNESSETH: That for and in consideration of the promises and agreements hereinafter made a exchanged, IEUA and the CONTRACTOR agree as follows: Work required under these Bid Documents FOR RP-1 East Influent Gate Replacement, Project No. EN21 with the Bid Documents, and to furnish at their own expens equipment, tools, and services necessary, except such materials and services as may be stipulated in said Bid Documents to · · RP-1 East Influent Gate Replacement, Project No. EN21042 , in accordance with the Bid Documents, and to furnish at their own expense, all labor, materials, equipment, tools, and services necessary, except such materials, equipment, and services as may be stipulated in said Bid Documents to be furnished by IEUA, and to do everything required by this Contract and the said Bid Documents.
-B. For furnishing all said labor, materials, equipment, tools, and services, furnishing and removing all plant, temporary structures, tools and equipment, and doing everything required by this Contract and said Bid Documents; also for all loss and damage arising out of the nature of the Work aforesaid, or from the action of the elements, or from any unforeseen difficulties which may arise during the prosecution of the Work until its acceptance by IEUA, and for all risks of every description connected with the Work; also for all expenses resulting from the suspension or discontinuance of Work, except as in the said Bid Documents are expressly stipulated to be borne by IEUA; and for completing the Work in accordance with the requirements of said Bid Documents, IEUA will pay and said CONTRACTOR shall receive, in full compensation therefore, the price(s) set forth in this Contract.
-C. That IEUA will pay the CONTRACTOR progress payments and the final payment, in accordance with the provisions of the Contract Documents, with warrants drawn on the appropriate fund or funds as required, at the prices bid in the Bidding and Contract Requirements, Section C - Bid Forms and accepted by IEUA, and set forth in this below.
-Total Bid Price \$ Three Hundred and Two Thousand Dollars.
+That for and in consideration of the promises and agreements hereinafter made and exchanged, IEUA and the CONTRACTOR agree as follows:

+A. CONTRACTOR agrees to perform and complete in a workmanlike manner, all Work required under these Bid Documents FOR

+RP-1 East Influent Gate Replacement, Project No. EN21042, in accordance with the Bid Documents, and to furnish at their own expense, all labor, materials, equipment, tools, and services necessary, except such materials, equipment, and services as may be stipulated in said Bid Documents to be furnished by IEUA, and to do everything required by this Contract and the said Bid Documents.

+- B. For furnishing all said labor, materials, equipment, tools, and services, furnishing and removing all plant, temporary structures, tools and equipment, and doing everything required by this Contract and said Bid Documents; also for all loss and damage arising out of the nature of the Work aforesaid, or from the action of the elements, or from any unforeseen difficulties which may arise during the prosecution of the Work until its acceptance by IEUA, and for all risks of every description connected with the Work; also for all expenses resulting from the suspension or discontinuance of Work, except as in the said Bid Documents are expressly stipulated to be borne by IEUA; and for completing the Work in accordance with the requirements of said Bid Documents, IEUA will pay and said CONTRACTOR shall receive, in full compensation therefore, the price(s) set forth in this Contract. - C. That IEUA will pay the CONTRACTOR progress payments and the final payment, in accordance with the provisions of the Contract Documents, with warrants drawn on the appropriate fund or funds as required, at the prices bid in the Bidding and Contract Requirements, Section C Bid Forms and accepted by IEUA, and set forth in this below.